andygrunwald/your-connection-deserves-a-name/mysql/python/README.md

 ## Don't know what this is all about?

-Read the original blog post [_your connection deserves a name @ andygrunwald.com_](https://andygrunwald.com/blog/your-connection-deserves-a-name/ "Article your connection deserves a name at Andy Grunwalds blog").
+Read the original blog post [_your database connection deserves a name @ andygrunwald.com_](https://andygrunwald.com/blog/your-database-connection-deserves-a-name/ "Article your database connection deserves a name at Andy Grunwalds blog").

 Additionally, you can check out the [projects README](https://github.com/andygrunwald/your-connection-deserves-a-name#readme).